 As well, we continue to collaborate with our veteran service grantees to explore increased opportunities for shared learning and to identify synergies for scaled impact.”

-Frank Gaudio, PwC Charitable Foundation Trustee and Veterans Liaison
+Frank Gaudio, Former PwC Foundation Trustee and Veterans Liaison

 Why it matters